Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - No fees.
-You don’t need to worry about fees taking a bite out of your funds with a PurePoint Financial account.
+You don’t need to worry about monthly fees taking a bite out of your funds with a PurePoint Financial account.

 - Mobile banking.
 Review your transactions, transfer funds and deposit checks into your PurePoint account from your mobile device.

 - No checking accounts.
 If you’re hoping to keep all your accounts at one bank, PurePoint Financial may not have what you need.